Configurations

 Encryption

 Another nice feature is that we're able to encrypt values.
-So in this case encrypting the password is a nice thing to do - we don't want everyone with access to the configurations to see this.
-Encrypting values is also super nice whilst working with APIs ensuring that the data and keys etc. that are sent back and forth are not publically visible.
-As shown in the images above when you decrypt a value, it'll instantly be erased in order to make sure our sensitive data is kept safe.
+In this case, encrypting the password is a nice thing to do - we don't want everyone with access to the configurations to see this.
+Encrypting values is also super nice whilst working with APIs, ensuring that the data and keys etc. that are sent back and forth are not publicly visible.
+As shown in the images above, when you decrypt a value, it'll instantly be erased in order to make sure our sensitive data is kept safe.

 With the step properly configured, it should work like normal.
 When we run the action in the playground, an email should be sent.